Cisco-Talos/clamav/libclamav/c++/llvm/lib/Target/README.txt

 extra register for the function when effective_addr2 is declared as U64 than when it is declared U32.

+PHI Slicing could be extended to do this.

 //===---------------------------------------------------------------------===//

-LSR should know what GPR types a target has.
+LSR should know what GPR types a target has from TargetData.
 This code:

 volatile short X, Y; // globals